Data-Driven Attendees discuss practices in their own businesses.

 Forty-six salon owners, managers and industry experts took the stage to share their wisdom as speakers and panelists:

-Entrepreneurial Operating Systems’ Justin Cook helped owner understand how to get the right people in the right seats in their organizations.
+Entrepreneurial Operating Systems’ Justin Cook helped owners understand how to get the right people in the right seats in their organizations.
 Phorest Salon Software’s Verna Wall and Rich Cullen revealed research that showed what today’s clients want from their salons.
 Salon Leaders Liz Arridell, Erin Bruce, Tony Gordon and Michele Savell shared their favorite KPIs and strategies for improving performance on them.

 In “Pivot or Plummet,” Frank Gambuzza discussed how he’s leading different post-pandemic.
 Boulevard’s Shanalie Wijesinghe suggested ideas for owners and their teams to work smarter, not harder.
 Canvas Me’s Jen Groover helped owners understand how to increase the energy, mental clarity and emotional control of their team members.
 Vagaro’s Charity Hudnall demonstrated how to boost client retention.
 And Strategies’ Michael Yost moderated a panel with Owners Marian Sang, Sarah McGee Mariman and Michell Bartlein around the financial health of a salon business.